 Learning about what makes a correct specimen of a particular breed is an ongoing education, something that comes with watching a breed, learning from those who are specialists in the breed, and an unwavering desire to know more about the breed to fully understand all of its characteristics.
-But being a judge involves more than just knowing what conformation features to look for and what faults to penalize.
+But being a judge involves more than just knowing what conformation features to look for and what faults to penalise.
 Judges need to also comprehend a breed’s temperament.

 One key element of the judging development curve which I feel can be overlooked is that of learning how to approach and physically assess a particular breed.
 Each breed has its own preferences which determine how judges should go over dogs when judging them.
 How a judge approaches and goes over a terrier breed differs to how a sighthound breed should be assessed.
 Unfortunately, there are cases when judges appear to have not fully researched the breed that they are judging with their physical approach to assessing the dogs negatively affecting some exhibits’ performances.